-Sotk Pass is an international high mountain pass at an elevation of 2.374m (7,788ft) above the sea level, located on the Azerbaijan and Armenia border.
+Sotk Pass is an international high mountain pass at an elevation of 2.374m (7,788ft) above the sea level, located on the border of Azerbaijan and Armenia.

-Altitude and extreme weather are always a factor at any time of year.
-It suffers the harsh meteorological conditions of the area every winter.
+The pass is 36.6 km (22.74 miles) long, running west-east from Sotk (in the Gegharkunik Province of Armenia) on the M11 road to Yanşaq, a village in the Kalbajar District of Azerbaijan.
 Due to the high elevations and exposure, the road is subject to strong winds and rapid weather changes.
 The pass lies atop a rocky hill of debris dumped over the edge of the mountain by huge mining trucks.
 The border is not open for non-citizen.